This week I did something I haven’t done at all in almost 16 months with more ease than I’ve been able to do it in for more than 4 years:

-If you don’t have any major health issues or problems with mobility, count yourself blessed.
+If you don’t have any major health issues, disability, or problems with mobility, count yourself blessed.
 Having iffy health and difficulty moving, especially after previously being so healthy, fit, and active, can be life altering not only in the day to day living sense of things but in the way one views oneself and the world.

 How do you go from being a ballerina to being wheelchair bound?

 How do you go from being a master teacher to not being able to teach?

 How do you go from having a fit and active lifestyle to fighting everyday just to live and thanking God each morning that you actually woke to a new day to fight to live once more?